sreckoj/MQ-on-CP4I-notes/topics/cron-job/README.md

 ## Prepare a ConfigMap with a simple MQ configuration

-We will two local queues, just to have something.
+We will create two local queues, just to have something.

 ```yaml
 apiVersion: v1